-Bear Guerra is a photographer who focuses on humanitarian, environmental, and social justice issues in the United States and Latin America.
+Bear Guerra is a photographer who focuses on humanitarian, environmental, and social justice issues.

-A native of San Antonio, TX, he and his wife, journalist Ruxandra Guidi, are currently based in Los Angeles, CA, where they collaborate under the name Fonografia Collective (fonografiacollective.com) to produce local and international print, radio, and multimedia stories.
+A native of San Antonio, TX, Bear is currently based in Boulder, CO where he lives with his daughter, Camila, and wife and collaborator, journalist Ruxandra Guidi.
+Guidi and Guerra often work together under the name Fonografia Collective to produce local and international print, radio, and multimedia stories.

 Roberto (Bear) Guerra